pmandros/node2vec2rank/README.md

    cd n2v2r

    ```
 3. Run the following command to create the environment with the needed packages in conda.
-Please note that it might take around 10-20 mins for the environment to be created:
+Please note that it might take a few minutes for the environment to be created:
 ```sh
 conda env create --file environment.yaml
 ```